andreeGiurgiu/KG/README.md

 ## 📁 `FinalCombine_graph/`

-Contains the final ontology submitted for the assignment, combining our original version with the ontology provided in class.
+This refers to the **final merged ontology** used in the assignment, created by combining our ontology with those of all other project authors.
+This knowledge graph serves as the basis for reasoning tasks, semantic queries, and benchmarking.